staabm/staabm.github.io/_posts/2023-04-09-rexfactor-introduction.md

 As usual the REDAXO CMS AddOn is available thru [the REDAXO Installer and can be installed in a few clicks](https://redaxo.org/doku/main/installer).
 The idea is to use `rexfactor` in your local development environment.

-Using a simple 4 step wizzard right from your REDAXO Web UI is just a matter of a few clicks.
+Using a simple 4 step wizard right from your REDAXO Web UI is just a matter of a few clicks.

 1. select the AddOn you want to upgrade